Herpes Myth: Only certain sorts of people get herpes.

 Myth: If you have genital herpes you can't have (receive) oral sex.

-Fact: Herpes transmission to the mouth is uncommon.
+Fact about herpes: Herpes transmission to the mouth from the genitals is uncommon.

 Myth: I can pass herpes to myself from my mouth to my genitals if I accidentally touch myself.